-The Blue Yeti (link to check the price on Amazon) is an example of a solid-state USB (digital) microphone.
+The Blue Yeti (link to check the price at Blue Microphones) is an example of a solid-state USB (digital) microphone.

 The Blue Yeti does not only have an impedance converter after its multiple diaphragms.
 It also requires solid-state technology in its analog-to-digital converter in order to properly output a digital audio signal.

 The Blue Yeti is featured in the following My New Microphone articles: